24 January 2021

 This painter-writer was in need of a translator to transform his screenplay from Russian into English.
 I flat-out told him that the only person who ought to translate his own writing is HE, himself.
 Several months later, I had to follow my own words of wisdom!

 The section of this website, COMPOSING L’AUBE, provides details and info about each book of this 2-volume Master Book, THE DAWN.
 This running commentary occurred as I moved through this work, and was myself also in motion — concurrently working on finishing the fixing-up of the Master House on Peach Lane.
 That long-term project had been ridiculously stymied by the start of the Eternal Recession in 2007 or so.
-And the non-recovery proceeded year after year after year after year . . .
+During the fall of 2008, I began the journey of composing THE DAWN.
+I completed the tome by autumn 2011.
+But the non-recovery of the Great Recession proceeded year after year after year after year . . .

 Come January 2017, amidst a Real Recovery, I got busy!